 Students may ask for files to be reactivated if re-enrolled within five years.

-Students returning to the university after a 5 year absence will be required to re-register with Disability Services and provide updated documentation.
+Students returning to the university after a 5 year absence will be required to re-register with Student Wellness and Disability Services and provide updated documentation.

 Students who have been approved to receive special services and/or equipment are instructed to send an email to email@example.com at least four weeks prior to the course start date with a list of upcoming residencies.